georgebashi/nix-odroid-n2/README.md

+[experimental adaptations from @ardumont, no guarantee of stability]

 # Nixos sd image and mainline uboot for Odroid N2

 > Suitable for a server.
 Make sure you have your UART.